This Remote Work Policy provides non-faculty staff and administrators with flexibility, when feasible, to perform work remotely.

 Remote Work Arrangements (RWAs)

 Employees may initiate requests for remote work arrangements with their supervisors.
-RWAs must be in writing and signed by the employee, the employee’s immediate supervisor, and the Vice President to whom the supervisor reports.
-A copy of the signed RWA must be submitted to Human Resources for final approval.
+RWAs must be in writing and signed by the employee, the employee’s immediate supervisor, and the Vice President of that division.
+A copy of the signed RWA must be submitted to AVP for Human Resources for final review.

 All RWAs must specify, at least:

-- the remote work schedule (typically up to three days per week)
+- the remote work schedule (typically not more than three days per week)

-- the duration of the remote work arrangement (not to exceed one year); and
+- the duration of the remote work arrangement (not to exceed one year)

 - the designated remote work location.

-A remote work arrangement is not an employment contract and does not alter the terms or conditions of an individual’s employment with the College.
+A remote work arrangement is a privilege and does not alter the terms or conditions of an individual’s employment with the College.
 The employee’s supervisor may revoke the RWA at any time and for any reason, ideally with two weeks’ notice.
 A supervisor may require an employee with an RWA to be present on campus for specific meetings/events, or otherwise to perform work on campus, during the employee’s regular remote work schedule.
-The establishment, discontinuance, and denial and/or terms of any RWA is not subject to the problem solving and grievance procedures in the Staff and Administrator Handbook (Appendix A).
+The establishment, discontinuance, denial and/or terms of any RWA is not subject to problem solving and grievance procedures in any applicable handbook or collective bargaining agreement.
 An RWA must not require additional hiring or additional overtime to carry out services that are traditionally conducted on campus.

 Tools, Equipment, and Materials.
 Employees who are carrying out their responsibilities away from campus must have the necessary tools and equipment to perform their work.
 Prior to approving the remote work arrangement, the VP should ensure that the necessary tools and equipment are available and in place.
 Please reference the College’s policy on expense reimbursement for further information as to how and what items are eligible for reimbursement.
 Any College materials that are used by the employee working off-premises must be kept secure and confidential, and may not be made accessible to others.